What is an LLC and how do I establish one?

 Timely Payments on Business Credit Accounts

 Ensure that all business credit accounts are paid on time.
-Late or missed payments can significantly impact the business credit score.
+Late payments can negatively impact your credit score and may result in penalties or higher interest rates.
 Making timely payments demonstrates financial responsibility and reliability to potential lenders and creditors.
+Establishing open communication with creditors can help avoid negative consequences like delinquency.

 Lower Your Credit Utilization Ratio